 Jadrolinija runs lines to the three main Elafiti Islands of Kolocep, Lopud and Sipan.
 In the summer months, they also have a longer-range catamaran that connects Dubrovnik with Mljet, Korcula, Hvar, Brac and Split.

-Kapetan Luka also run a couple of longer-range catamarans.
-One runs from Dubrovnik to Mljet, Korcula, Hvar, Brac and Split; the other from Dubrovnk to Mljet, Korcula, Makarska, Brac and Split.
+Kapetan Luka also runs a couple of longer-range catamarans.
+One route operates from Dubrovnik to Mljet, Korcula, Hvar, Brac and Split; the other from Dubrovnik to Mljet, Korcula, Makarska, Brac and Split.

 Should you need to know more information about Dubrovnik’s port, Port Gruz (or Luka Gruz in Croatian), you can do so on the Dubrovnik Port Authority website.
 Perhaps of most interest is the number of cruise ship arrivals in any one month – this will roughly tell you how busy Dubrovnik Old Town will be!
 You can look this up under the ‘Traffic’ menu (‘Arrivals/Departures’).